-50 Metre Pool
+- 50 Metre Pool

-- o 6 lanes - o approximately 16 metres wide and - o ranges in depth from approximately 1.0 metre to 2.40 metres. - o fully tiled - o access points in the middle and end, with a wet deck on the side walls of the pool. - o Pool heated temperature maximum approx. 28C.
+- 6 lanes

+- approximately 16 metres wide

+- ranges in depth from approximately 1.0 metre to 2.40 metres

+- fully tiled

+- access points in the middle and end, with a wet deck on the side walls of the pool

+- Pool heated temperature maximum approx. 28°C.

-Toddlers Pool
+- Toddlers Pool

-- o 12 metres long by 7 metres wide
+- 12 metres long by 7 metres wide

-- o operating depth of 0.7 metres.
+- operating depth of 0.7 metres

-- o fully tiled
+- fully tiled

-- o stepped entry on south side, pediments on north/west sides and a wet deck on the east side.
+- stepped entry on south side, pediments on north/west sides and a wet deck on the east side

-- o Pool heated temperature maximum approx. 28C.
+- Pool heated temperature maximum approx. 28°C.

-Water Slide
+- Water Slide

-o approximately 60 metres long, standing platform approximately 6 metres above ground level.
+- approximately 60 metres long, standing platform approximately 6 metres above ground level.

-Other Amenities
+- Other Amenities

 - Male and Female change rooms

 - Basketball 1⁄2 court

 - Shaded picnic table area

 - Shaded outdoor area on viewing mound

 - Barbeque

 - Playing Area

 - Kiosk

-- o First Aid Room
+- First Aid Room

 - Lifeguard Booth

 - Staff/Marshalling Office

 - Storeroom

-- o Plant Room
+- Plant Room

-The Centre has landscaped and grassed surrounds with good tree canopy and shade, and is located adjacent to Monterey Reserve Frankston North
+The Centre has landscaped and grassed surrounds with good tree canopy and shade, and is located adjacent to Monterey Reserve Frankston North.

-2.1 PFAC Operating Hours
+2.2 PFAC Operating Hours

 PFAC is a seasonal pool operating from the start of November to the end of March each summer.
-The current operating hours for the PFAC are listed below in Table.
+The current operating hours for the PFAC are listed in the table below.
+The review of operating hours indicates the PFAC is operational for an average of 80 hours per week (1,760 hours per season).

-Table 6 PFAC Operating Hours
+Table 6: PFAC Operating Hours

 Day Time

-Monday -Friday 6.00am - 7.00pm
+Monday - Friday 6.00am - 7.00pm

 Weekends 8.00am - 6.00pm

-Public Holidavs 8.00am - 6.00pm
+Public Holidays 8.00am - 6.00pm